U.S. struggles to meet rising ransomware wave

 Attribution in the cybersecurity domain is difficult, and cyberattackers have exploited that hurdle to gain an advantage.
 Ransomeware operators with ties to Russia hit Colonial Pipeline and meat producer JBS last month, but it is not clear who exactly is behind the keyboard and how they picked their targets.

-Ransomware operators using DarkSide hit the pipeline servicing the East Coast, and an outfit known as REvil hit JBS.
-Both DarkSide and REvil operated on a ransomware-as-a-service model, in which developers of malicious software and affiliates that deploy it share portions of the ransom their targets pay to regain access to systems or data.
-Some cyberattackers using DarkSide are suspected of partnering with REvil, according to cybersecurity firm FireEye.
+Ransomware operators using DarkSide hit the pipeline servicing the East Coast, and of the U.S., while JBS got hit by an outfit known as REvil.
+Both DarkSide and REvil operated on a ransomware-as-a-service model, with developers of malicious software and the affiliates deploying it sharing portions of the ransom payments made by victims to regain access to their systems or data.
+Some cyberattackers using DarkSide had also allegedly partnered with REvil, according to cybersecurity firm FireEye.

 A new form of terrorism

-The Biden administration responded to the spate of ransomware attacks by elevating cyberattacks to a level on equal footing with terrorism. in an interview with The Wall Street Journal, FBI Director Christopher A. Wray compared the ransomware flood to the challenge of the Sept.
-11, 2001, terrorist attacks.
-The Justice Department sent a memo to U.S. attorneys offices across the country last week declaring every report of a cyberattack as “urgent” and directing investigators to give ransomware attacks the same priority as terrorism.
+The Biden administration responded to the spate of ransomware attacks by elevating cyberattacks to a level on equal footing with terrorism.
+FBI Director Christopher Wraycompared the ransomware flood to the challenge of the September 11, 2001 terrorist attacks in an interview with the Wall Street Journal.
+The Justice Department sent a memo to U.S. attorneys’ offices across the country last week declaring every report of a new cyberattack as “urgent” and directing ransomware attack investigations to get the same priority given to terrorism investigations.

-Mr. Eatinger said casting ransomware as terrorism is important because it gets the government’s national security apparatus involved rather than leaving the problem for domestic law enforcement agencies to resolve.
-He said the change in language may give the national security community greater opportunity to help find the cyberattackers and knock them offline.
+Mr. Eatinger said casting ransomware as terrorism is important because it provides the government’s national security apparatus to get involved rather than leaving the problem for domestic law enforcement agencies.
+He said the change in language may allow the national security community greater opportunity to help find the cyberattackers and knock them offline.

-The government has sent mixed signals on whether those hit by cyberattacks should pay ransom.
-In the aftermath of the cyberattack on Colonial Pipeline, the FBI and the Cybersecurity and Infrastructure Security Agency urged it not to pay, but the White House’s top cybersecurity official said the Biden administration would leave that decision to the company.
+For victims struggling to determine whether to pay their cyberattackers’ ransoms, the government has sent mixed signals.
+In the aftermath of the cyberattack on Colonial Pipeline, the FBI and Cybersecurity and Infrastructure Security Agency urged victims not to pay while the White House’s top cyber official said the Biden administration was leaving that decision up to the company.

-Colonial Pipeline acknowledged it paid its cyberattackers’ $4.4 million ransom.
-CEO Joseph Blount will appear before the Senate Homeland Security and Governmental Affairs Committee on Tuesday.
-The Justice Department announced Monday that it had recovered much of the cybercurrency that Colonial paid to the hackers.
+Colonial Pipeline acknowledged it paid its cyberattackers’ $4.4 million ransom, and its CEO Joseph Blount will appear before the Senate Homeland Security and Governmental Affairs Committee on Tuesday.
+The Justice Department on Monday announced that it had recovered much of the cybercurrency that Colonial had paid to the hackers last month.

-Not everyone pays the ransom.
-Sky Lakes Medical Center in Oregon was hit with ransomware linked to Russia in October, and spokesman Tom Hottman said earlier this year that it did not pay the ransom.
-He said some patients’ medical records had been corrupted and that the health care facility would perform their imaging procedures again at no cost.
+Not everyone pays the cyberattackers.
+After Sky Lake Medical Center in Oregon got hit with ransomware linked to Russia last October, the center’s spokesperson said that it did not pay ransom.
+Instead, patients whose medical records were corrupted by the hackers were provided the opportunity to have the imaging procedures redone at no cost, said Tom Hottman, the center’s spokesperson, earlier this year.

-“Whether these companies pay this sum or not, the message is there that this is a tool that Russia or others potentially providing state-sponsored support of hackers can use to try and restrain U.S. power projection by ordering up some high-level cyberoperations against the United States,” an intelligence community source said.
+“Whether these companies pay this sum or not, the message is there that this is a tool that Russia or others potentially providing state-sponsored support of hackers, can use to try and restrain U.S. power projection by ordering up some high-level cyber operations against the United States,” said an intelligence community source.

-The Biden administration is looking to squeeze ransomware gangs with stricter rules on cryptocurrency, which is often used to pay cyberattackers.
-Anne Neuberger, deputy national security adviser for cyber and emerging technology, said last month that the Treasury Department was leading international efforts to adopt virtual assets standards intended to combat the use of cryptocurrencies in ransomware demands.
+The Biden administration is looking to squeeze ransomware gangs with stricter rules surrounding cryptocurrency that is often used to pay cyberattackers.
+Anne Neuberger, deputy national security adviser for cyber and emerging technology, said in May that the Treasury Department was leading international efforts to adopt virtual assets standards intended to combat the use of cryptocurrencies in ransomware demands.

 Sign up for Daily Newsletters